-In Vancouver, we are lucky to have a number of dedicated individuals and community groups who are supporting the Seed Sharing Movement.
-These groups offer free seed libraries for individuals to take/give back saved seed and run #SeedySaturday events with seed-related workshops and educational resources.
+In Vancouver, we are lucky to have a number of dedicated individuals and community groups who offer free or low-cost #SeedySaturday events and provide educational resources.

 Grandview Woodlands Community Seed Library

 The Grandview Woodland Community Seed Library offers community members the opportunity to “check out” seeds to grow at home.
 Members plant these seeds, care for the plants, and let some go to seed.
 These seeds are collected, dried, and returned to the library for use by members in the next year.
 The Grandview Woodlands Community Seed Library is a new initiative offered in collaboration with Grandview Woodlands Food Connection and Village Vancouver.

 Kensington-Cedar Cottage Seed Sharing Library

 In collaboration with the Kensington branch of the Vancouver Public Library, Cedar Cottage Food Network started a seed sharing library in the fall of 2013.
 It’s built into a cabinet at the library and is available whenever the library is open.
 However, Cedar Cottage Food Network coordinator Bo Del Valle Garcia says, “seeds go fast and you have better luck accessing seeds in the summer.”

 Throughout each growing season, they host monthly workshops on a variety of gardening topics.
 Named after the Seedy Saturday events across Canada, their workshop series includes a seed swap at each event.
 So far, their workshops have included seed saving, starting plants from seed, specialty gardening, companion planting, and permaculture.